-4. Once you are tuned to the desired station, press and hold a memory preset (1-6) to save the station.
+Press ◀ SEEK ▶ to search down/up the chosen frequency band for the next strongest station.
+To disengage SEEK mode, memory preset (1-6) to save the station.
 PRESET SAVED will appear on the display and the sound will return signifying the station has been saved.
 You can save up to six stations in each frequency band - six in AM, six in FM1 and six in FM2.
 To access your saved stations, press the corresponding memory preset.
 The memory preset # and the station frequency will appear on the display.